naxl/tray/README.md

 - The app is compiled through AHK2EXE.
 - The deployment is reproducible, download AHK v1 from sources and compile the clone script!

   [Detections](https://www.virustotal.com/gui/file/7f3a5fea468aff5994069bd6acfe7fbb7e33f43a9f4ba08e547029e2ff6acb5d/detection)  <img src="Resources/virustotal.png" alt="Screenshot" width="10">
+  - False positives : 1/73 (requested), also the script is the direct compilation, so you can <strong>reproduce the executable.</strong>

 ## License